 - Avoid being caught in the unknown territory

-- Know your opponent and use the information to make better decisions at the board
+- Know your opponent and use the information to make better decisions on the board

 - Prepare a surprise if your opponent is a target

-In this article, we’ll shed some light on what some valuable things to do in order to prepare for your next game are.
+In this article, we’ll shed some light on some valuable things to do.
+So, we will do our best to prepare you for the next game.
 Needless to say that this is just a guideline and every chess guru has their own method of doing things.
 Nevertheless, the following approach has worked for many players.

 Evaluate his knowledge and his skills in the resulting positions of that specific line.
-Weigh your chances in that battleground; if you feel like you have nothing to fear and your opponent plays always the same then this is where you need to go.
-It is probably a wise idea to be the first to deviate and try to put your adversary out of his book.
+Weigh your chances in that battleground.
+If this is the case.
+You feel like you have nothing to fear and your opponent plays always the same.
+Then, this is where you need to go.
+It is probably a wise idea to be the first to deviate.
+Also, you should be the first to try to put your adversary out of his book.

-Step 2: Check what your opponent plays against his own openings
+Prepare For Your Next Game – Step 2: Check what your opponent plays against his own openings.

 Quite a large number of players do not do this at all.
 Step 1 is their standard method and they don’t go any deeper than that.
 However, it is extremely useful to see if your opponent plays the same opening that you are intending to play against him.